 Here I am in the Daltile showroom with a couple of my design besties, Amanda Carlson and Elizabeth Scruggs.
 Who says learning can’t be fun?

-And speaking of learning, if you are considering taking our next professional home staging course in June, there are only 4 spots left!
-I’d love to see you there:
+And speaking of learning, if you are considering taking our next professional home staging course in September, there are still spots left!
+I’d love to see you there.

 If you have or have had marble countertops in your kitchen, please share your experience in the comments below!